 - Set focused goals: Be specific about what you want to achieve—whether that’s increasing bookings, moving more frames, or improving patient retention—and be prepared to prioritise.

 - Audit and organise your data: Cleaning patient records takes time but is essential.
-Ensure consent is in place, and segment carefully by prescription, purchase history, and exam schedule.
+Start by syncing your practice management system (PMS) as the primary data source for triggers; it holds the recall dates, purchase history, and exam schedules your workflows will depend on.
+Ensure consent is in place, and segment carefully before you build.

 - Develop templates with care: Draft emails that sound natural and reflect your practice’s voice.
 Test designs for readability across devices and refine them before sending.